rijuvenator/DisplacedDimuons/Analysis/README.md

   * **tailCumulativePlots.py** produces tail cumulative plots based on the histograms produced by **nMinusOnePlots.py**.
   * **signalMatchEffPlots.py** produces plots parametrizing the reco-gen match efficiency as a function of various quantities, for signal samples.
   * **signalMatchResPlots.py** produces reco-gen resolution plots for various quantities, for signal samples.
-  * **signalMiscPlots.py** produces a few other reco level plots that have not been moved into more dedicated analyzers.
+  * **signalMiscPlots.py** produces a few other signal reco level plots that have not been moved into more dedicated analyzers.
+  * **signalTriggerEffPlots.py** produces plots parametrizing the trigger efficiency as a function of various quantities, for signal samples.
+This script is a work in progress.

 ### runAll.py
 **runAll.py** is a general batch/parallel submitter script for analyzers derived from _Analyzer.py_.
 It manages the command line arguments for the python script given as the first argument, and submits either to LXBATCH (default) or locally with GNU parallel, given the optional parameter `--local`.
-The `--samples` parameter is a string subset of "SBD", controlling whether this particular instance should run on **S**ignal, **B**ackground, or **D**ata.
+The `--samples` parameter is a string subset of "S2BD", controlling whether this particular instance should run on **S**ignal (`4Mu`), Signal **2** (`2Mu2J`), **B**ackground, or **D**ata.
 For example, at the moment, `signalResEffPlots.py` only runs on signal samples, so one would produce the appropriate plots with

 ```python
 python runAll.py signalResEffPlots.py --samples S